 Choosing Native Shrubs

-Native shrubs offer so much more than the functionality of large-space-filler, or lovely shape in your landscape design.
-An enriching force and resource, they contribute countless benefits in food and habitat for birds, pollinators and caterpillars.
-And in the fall, you’ll enjoy the show of bright colors and berries that are a highlight of the season.
+Shrubs can occupy large areas within a landscape and provide the mass needed to anchor a landscape design.
+The large size and shape also work to smooth the transition between taller trees and lower growing perennials.
+Beyond the usual landscape application, native shrubs are an enriching force and resource in the landscape, contributing countless benefits in food and habitat for birds, pollinators and caterpillars.
+In the fall, you’ll enjoy the show of bright colors and berries that are a highlight of the season.
 Native shrubs are easy to grow and often tolerate a wide range of conditions.
 Our website lists the preferred growing conditions for each species, including soil type, soil moisture, and light requirements, to help you choose the shrubs that are best suited to your location.

 Steps to Planting Shrubs

 1. If the potted shrub has dried out, saturate the potted plant with water.
 Water it thoroughly a couple of times and then let it sit for an hour or so before planting.
 Pre-watering helps expand and wake up the roots, making them ready to receive moisture from the soil.

 2. Shrubs need to be planted (spaced) to allow for their mature width.
 The spacing for each shrub species is listed on our website.
 Place the potted shrubs on the ground where you intend to plant them.
 Use a tape measure to measure from the center of one plant to the center of the next to get the desired spacing.
 Initially, when you are siting them, and when you first plant them, they can look a little bit “lost in space.”
 You’ll need to use your imagination a little, and trust that they will grow up and fit beautifully in the landscape!
 It will happen.
 If you are planting a hedgerow and desire a solid mass of shrubs, space them closer, or at the lower end of the spacing range.